5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 5. At a minimum, training will be provided semi-annually for designated staff members who have already been trained and staff members who are newly appointed to the emergency team; and

-6. Identify and record all students whose parents or guardian have indicated that use of Epi-Pens or nebulizers increases danger or is ineffective, and to provide follow-up investigation with medical providers to determine the exact nature of the danger.
+6. Identify and record all students whose parents or guardian have indicated that use of epinephrine auto injectors or nebulizer treatments increases danger or is ineffective, and to provide follow-up investigation with medical providers to determine the exact nature of the danger.

-B. At the conclusion of the in-service training, a Documentation of Competency form should be completed and filed in the Health Office.
+B. At the conclusion of the training, a document recording competency should be completed.

-C. The Director of Student Services will be responsible for overseeing what forms should be used to most effectively carry out the in-service training required under this Rule.
+C. The Executive Director of Student Services will be responsible for overseeing what forms should be used to most effectively carry out the training required under this Rule.

-V. Baseline Training for Epi-Pens and Anaphylaxis.
-Orientation and instruction for the administration of Epi-Pens for life-threatening asthma or systemic allergic reactions should include:
+V. Baseline Training for Epinephrine Auto Injectors and Anaphylaxis.
+Orientation and instruction for the administration of epinephrine auto injectors for life-threatening asthma or systemic allergic reactions should include:

 A. Basic principles of the immune system and anaphylaxis;

-B. Administration of Epi-Pens using an Epi-Pen Trainer;
+B. Administration of epinephrine auto injectors using an epinephrine auto injector trainer;

 C. Assessing vital signs;